-- 2. Tugboat service as follow: - 2 Tugboats are available at all times with 1 hour minimum notice.
-Tugs have an average power of 5000 HP and a bollard pull of 60 tons average. - 3.
-All communication between tugs and pilots are performed by VHF on channel 18A for all manoeuvers within Sept-Iles harbour. - 4.
-Ships will be provided with tug tow lines if required.
+- 2. Tugboat service as follow: - a.
+2 Tugboats are available at all times with a 1-hour mandatory minimum notice.
+Tugs have an average power of 5000 HP and bollard pull of 60 tons average. - 3.
+All communications between tugs and pilots are performed by VHF radio on channel 18A for all manoeuvres within Sept-Iles harbour. - 4.
+Vessels will be provided with tug tow lines if required.